dfgordon/nvim-a2-pack/README.md

 * `integerbasic`: directories and Integer BASIC programs are shown.
 * `merlin`: directories, text files, and binary files are shown.
 Text files will be decoded as Merlin source.
 Binary files will be disassembled as Merlin source.

-You can try to load any file by directly typing its name, but in order to get meaningful results, the contents must be the expected tokens.
+You can try to load any file by directly typing its name, but in order to get meaningful results, the contents must be in the expected format.

 ### `:A2 minify [level]`